 Conversely, if the spousal rape did not cause the victim substantial bodily harm, then the sentence may include:

 - life with the possibility of parole after 10 years

-Furthermore, anyone convicted of rape in Nevada is required to register as a Tier III sex offender for life.
+Furthermore, anyone convicted of rape in Nevada is required to register as a Tier III sex offender in Nevada for life.

 If the prosecutor refuses to dismiss your spousal rape case and you do not wish to take your chances at trial, the state may be willing to reduce the charges to battery domestic violence (BDV).
 Even a felony plea to BDV carries a significantly lower prison range than sexual assault in Nevada, and you will not have to register as a sex offender.